rebeccaacioadea/project-1/README.md

 * The snake should be able to eat food to grow bigger/ longer.
 * The player should earn points whenever the snake eat the food.
 * The game is declear "Game Over!!!" whenever a collision occurs.
 I had 3 collisions in this game to deal with.
-	1. Snake colliding with itself
+	1. Snake colliding with itself.
-	2. Snake colliding with the food
+	2. Snake colliding with the food.
-	3. Snake colliding with itself
+	3. Snake colliding with itself.

 * Snake's speed increases as it eats more food.